redabacha/remix-deno-vite-template/README.md

 template which modernizes it to use Remix v2 with Vite and no dependency on Node.js, only [Deno](https://deno.com/).

-There are two servers:

-- `server.dev.ts`: used in development, it pairs the vite dev server in middleware mode with express (so HMR works out of the box)
-- `server.prod.ts`: used in production, it is served by `deno serve` for maximum performance

 This template has been tested with Deno v1.46.1.

 Live deployment: https://huge-badger-89.deno.dev/